Writing | | 11 min read

 The Sign-In button never rendered.

-Workbench is the side-by-side Electron app I'd built to drain a Postgres action queue from two laptops at once.
+The app was a side-by-side Electron tool I'd built to drain a Postgres action queue from two laptops at once.
 The renderer is a thin React surface; the main process holds a Supabase session in keychain and forwards API calls.
 After about a week of working fine, it started showing a blank screen on launch.
 No login UI, no error toast, no clue.

 The console said the auth check returned 401.
 The auth check was supposed to either return a session or fail to a Sign-In screen, both of which the renderer handled.
 A 401 was supposed to be impossible.
 The renderer treated the impossible 401 as a fatal error and refused to render anything, including the very screen that would have let me sign in again.